 However, if you decide to study in one of the Swiss German-speaking cantons, you should know that this language also has a range of different dialects.
 Therefore, it can be rather tricky to understand if you are used to speaking standard German.

 But don't let this discourage you!
-Standard German is still used for formal correspondence, in books, and in the newspaper, which makes things a bit easier.
+Standard German is still used for formal correspondence, in books, and in newspapers, which makes things a bit easier.

 Swiss German, on the other hand, is a collection of Alemannic dialects no longer spoken in Germany or Austria, peppered with a whole lot of French expressions.
 The Swiss Germans take pride in the diversity of their dialects.